 Is there a movie in your future?

 Somewhere in Hollywood, Love with a Chance of Drowning is being adapted into a script right now.
 If all goes to plan, there will indeed be a film.
 Watch this space.

 What were some of your top three moments sailing the pacific?

-- Smelling land for the first time after twenty-six days at sea.
+- Smelling land for the first time after 26 days at sea.

-- Meeting a beautiful 60-year old woman who had been sailing for forty years, and learning that she also had a fear of deep water.
+- Meeting a beautiful 60-year-old woman who had been sailing for 40 years, and learning that she also had a fear of deep water.
 She taught me that adventurers are not always fearless, which inspired the name of my blog Fearful Adventurer.

 - Being welcomed with huge bear hugs by islanders in destinations accessible only by boat.
 We were taken in like family.